 The penalties for plagiarism at the University are severe.
 Learn how to cite properly so that you avoid this serious offence!

 What exactly is a citation?
-The video below explains this in less than a minute!
+The video below explains in less than a minute!

 Academics in different disciplines use different citation styles.

 In this guide, we will cover three different citation styles in detail.

 For those studying Social Sciences or Psychology